Portokalopita is a traditional Greek syrup cake made with phyllo and infused with orange flavour

 - vegetable oil for greasing baking pan

 - Start by preparing the syrup.
 Combine the water, sugar, orange juice, the cinnamon stick and the orange blossom water, if you are using it.
 Bring the ingredients to a boil; once it starts boiling, reduce heat, and simmer uncovered for 15 minutes.
 Remove from heat and let cool completely.1 1/2 cups (375 mL) water, 1 1/2 cups (300 grams) sugar, 1/3 cup (80 mL) orange juice, 1 cinnamon stick, 1/4 teaspoon orange blossom water

 - While the syrup is being prepared, you must dry out the phyllo.
 We have found that the best, and easiest way to do this is to bake it.
 Preheat your oven to 200 degrees Fahrenheit.
 Open up your phyllo sheets, and one by one, scrunch them up, starting from the short side.
 After scrunching a sheet, place it on a baking pan and continue until you have used the entire pack of phyllo.
 You will need 2 baking sheets to accommodate all of your phyllo.
-Bake in the middle rack of your oven for 10 minutes.
+Bake in the middle and bottom racks of your oven for 10 minutes.
 After the 10 minutes have passed, flip each phyllo sheet over and bake for an additional 8 minutes this time altering the position of each baking tray (so the one which started in the middle goes to the bottom rack and vice versa).
 Turn off your oven and leave the phyllo in the oven.
 Keep the oven door open slightly (you can use a folded kitchen towel or oven mitt to do this) to further dry out the phyllo.
-With your hands, start tearing the phyllo into small pieces, and set them aside.
+Once completely dry use your hands to crumble the phyllo into small pieces, and set them aside.450 grams Phyllo sheets

 - Note: We usually buy fresh phyllo sheets; however, if frozen is all you can find, go for it.
 Simply defrost your phyllo in the fridge overnight.
 Be sure to defrost the phyllo in the refrigerator as doing so on the counter will result in soggy phyllo sheets.